 You’re probably eating too much sugar than you’re supposed to.
 According to the American Heart Association, the amount of added sugars that the average person should eat per day are 37.5 grams for men and 25 grams for women.
 To put that into perspective, that’s about four fun-sized Snickers for men and slightly less than three for women.
 Here’s the news that we all know, but very blatantly ignore: sugar is bad for you.
 But why?
 How does it affect your health?

-3. It promotes the growth of cancer cells.
+It promotes the growth of cancer cells.
 Sugar is known to be used by cancer cells to promote cell division and speed their growth, which will allow cancer to spread faster.

-4. It’s addictive.
+It’s addictive.
 Fructose can stimulate the brain’s “hedonic pathway”, which creates dependence in the same way that alcohol does.

-8. You can develop skin imperfections.
+You can develop skin imperfections.
 A resistance to insulin, caused by high sugar intakes, can cause acanthosis nigricans, darker patches appearing on the armpits, neck, and groin.
 It can also lead to dark, raised bits of skin.
 Both of these effects are not reversible, even with a change in diet, so start cutting back on sugar now.

-10. All of your organs risk significant damage.
+All of your organs risk significant damage.
 Fructose accelerates oxidation in cells, which can damage proteins, tissues, and organs.
 This can increase the risk of a plethora of health conditions like cataracts and kidney failure.